 What is cognition?
 A healthy brain is one that can perform all the mental processes that are collectively known as cognition, including the ability to learn new things, intuition, judgment, language, and remembering.

-AgriSafe embraces a Total Farmer Health model that includes cognitive health.
+AgriSafe embraces a Total Farmer Health® model that includes cognitive health.
 Cognitive health supports effective decision making, problem solving, emotional regulation, relationship integration, situational awareness, behavioral choices, memory, and reality testing.

-Strong cognitive health includes the:
+Strong cognitive health includes:

 - Ability to focus